Estimated read time: 3 minutes

 Articles on LinkedIn on the other hand are usually longer, have a headline and a cover image and can also be used for your LinkedIn newsletter – if you have that feature available.
 Here’s an example:

 I used to publish LinkedIn articles all the time and have over 50, according to LinkedIn.
-More recently I focused the majority of my time on podcasting, posting to my blog and finishing my￼￼ third book.
+More recently I focused the majority of my time on podcasting, posting to my blog and livestreaming on LinkedIn.

 A few years ago, I had decent success with LinkedIn articles but admittedly had de-priorized that strategy – especially since it was harder to implement from mobile.
-But I found a way to make it easier, so maybe I’m back on the bandwagon.
-Follow me on LinkedIn to find out.
+But I found a way to make it easier.

 This unfortunately is not doable in the app currently and also doesn’t work on iPhones no matter what you use as far as I could tell.
 However, I have found a way to file an article on LinkedIn via your iPad.